Quadralific/APIR/README.md

 - And finally, locate the .ZIP file you've just downloaded and select it.

 # History
 It all started when we were finishing our robotic research project.
-My classmates keep asking me how to use this, how to use that, and how I can fix this.
-And this inspired me to make a collection of tools that help my classmates or even other robotics students finish their projects.
+My classmates keep asking me how to use this, how to use that, and how to fix this.
+And this inspired me to make a project (or library, in this case) that provides my classmates or even other robotics students with a collection of useful tools that can make life easier when making a robotics project.

 # Project Status
 **The project is still in development**.
 I plan adding more features and refractoring the code.
 Feel free to submit a [pull request](https://github.com/QuadraBoy/APIR/pulls) if you want to request a feature!